 But for King Thibaw, the entire scenario was a bit different.

-Whatever the differences were, one thing remained common between both the rulers- the longing of their motherland.
+Whatever the differences were, one thing remained common between both the rulers- the longing for their motherland.
 A wish that never came true.

 LAST RITES AND PRESENT SITUATION